Lailaasayed/sales-data-dashboard/README.md

 5- Dim_Store location.xlsx
 6- fact.xlsx

-# Data Preperation:
+# Data Preperation
 1- collect all data in one file using (v-lookup)
 2- calculate some important coloumns like Profit, total cost 3- Remove Duplicates and Unnecessary coloumns
 4- Create Pivot Tables

-# Data Visaulization:
+# Data Visaulization
 - number of soild units, customers, orders, total sales, total cost, and profit
 - total sales by channel
 - total sales by data (year)